Countdown to Extinction: Reissues

 In July 2004, Capitol Records released a remixed and remastered version of the album with four bonus tracks.
 The remixed edition was a part of the band's reissued catalog during their tenure at Capitol.
 Dave Mustaine himself was in charge during the remixing process.
-In June 2006, two audiophile remasters of the album were released; an Ultradisc II Gold CD version by the Mobile Fidelity Sound Lab, and a 180 gram vinyl 2LP version, both mixed by Mustaine.
+In June 2006, two audiophile remasters of the album were released; an Ultradisc II Gold CD version by the Mobile Fidelity Sound Lab, and a 180-gram vinyl 2LP version, both mixed by Mustaine.
 A 20th anniversary edition was released on November 6, 2012.
 This release features the original album on disc one, omitting the bonus tracks from the 2004 re-release.
 Disc two features a recording of the band's performance at San Francisco's Cow Palace in 1992, a show never before released in its entirety.
-Additionally, a 24" x 36" poster and four collectible postcards are included in the package.
+Additionally, a 24 × 36-inch poster and four collectible postcards are included in the package.
 The liner notes have also been written by music journalist Kory Grow, and the reissue includes a poster and four postcards featuring head shots of each member from the album's lineup.